Potosi, Bolivia, December 1, 2017

 Inside was El Tio, "Uncle".
 He's given cigarettes, coco leaves and alcohol for our protection while in the mine.
 This is only done the first and last Friday of the month-

-We saw a few veins of minerals.
-They mine zinc, lead, tin-
+We saw a few veins of different minerals: zinc, lead, tin-

 After walking in and out of the first mine, 3 of us went in another mine where we had to go down a ladder and carved steps to different levels, looking for working miners.
 We saw a couple of non-working miners, not sure what they were doing down there.
 We did hear a few dynamite explosions but they were far away from us-